-Keep the gear case filled with oil to the level of the oil level plug, which is marked on the pump gear case.
+Keep BOTH gear cases filled with oil to the level of the oil level plug, which is marked on each pump gear case.

-Check the oil level every 25 hours or every 3 month, and change it every 50 hours or 6 months.
+Check the oil levels every 25 hours or every 3 month, and change it every 50 hours or 6 months.

-Use 80W/90 gear lube oil - not grease - in the pump transmission.
+Use 80W/90 gear lube oil - not grease - in the pump transmissions.